bettersg/call-home/README.md

 - [TypeScript](https://www.npmjs.com/package/typescript)
 - node 12 (preferably installed with versioning tool such as [Node Version Manager](https://github.com/nvm-sh/nvm))
-- [Docker and docker-compose](https://docs.docker.com/get-docker/), if you want to use the docker method
+- [Docker](https://docs.docker.com/get-docker/), if you want to use the docker method
 - A `backend/.env` file, taking reference from `backend/.env.sample`

 Backend runs on port `4000` while Frontend runs on port `3000` and can be run using the instructions below.